10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 FINANCING ACTIVITIES

-Principal payment of convertible notes
+Payment of principal on convertible notes

 -

-Principal payments on Corbel term loan
+Payment of principal on Corbel loan

-NET CASH USED BY FINANCING ACTIVITIES
+NET CASH (USED) IN FINANCING ACTIVITIES

 Increase (decrease) in cash